 There's no set amount of time required to meditate.
 You can try it for just a few minutes, or do it for an hour.
 However, research does show that meditating for between 10 and 30 minutes may be more effective for helping sleep.

 Meditation is all about letting go of judgment.
 Thoughts may come into your head as you try to relax.
 Simply observe them without judgment.
 Notice them, and allow them to fade away as you focus on your meditation.

 There are many ways you can meditate for sleep including:

 - Box breathing.
-While laying down breathe in for a count of 4.
-Then breathe out while counting to 4 again.
+While lying down, breathe in for a count of four.
+Then breathe out while counting to four again.

 - Guided meditations.
 There are apps for your phone and videos online that offer guided meditations.
 These recordings are on different topics and use different techniques.
 Find one that you like and give it a try.

 - Calming sounds.
 Some people enjoy meditating while listening to calming music or natural sounds like rain or ocean waves.

 - Body scan meditation.
 Without moving or opening your eyes, focus on your toes.
 Notice how they feel before moving up to the next body part.
 Continue doing this until you've done your whole body up to your fingertips and top of your head.